rubocop-lts/rubocop-ruby1_8/README.md

 ## 💎 Ruby Version Support

-Adding this gem will facilitate the best practice of adding a `~> ` version constrained `rubocop`(-ish) dependency, while minimizing the risk of a rubocop minor / patch upgrade breaking the build.
+This gem facilitates equivalent of adding a `~> ` version constrained `rubocop`(-ish +more) dependency, thus minimizing the risk of a rubocop minor / patch upgrade breaking the build.

 ### What's that you say?

-This gem will install a suite of tools that will **analyze code** intended to support any version of Ruby >= 1.8.
+This gem will install a suite of tools that will **analyze & lint code** intended to support any version of Ruby >= 1.8.

 This gem helps insulate projects from RuboCop churn by enshrining many conventions that have been shown over years to reduce problems.